German School Cones- Schultüte for the First Day of School

 I love early Schultüte Tradition.
 It all began in Saxony and Thuringa in around 1815, and spread to cities and towns across Germany rather quickly.
 Grandparents or Godparents would fill a Schultüte or Cone Shaped bag with sweets, label it with the child’s name, and hang it from a metal or wooden Schultüte Tree outside the school.
 The children would then find theirs, and take it down carefully… without breaking it!
 If the Schultüte was ripe for picking, and the child was big enough to claim it, then he or she would be ready to start school.

-One thing to note, the Schultüte is not opened at school.
-It opened at home.
-The meant that even in times of War or depression, a child could still get a cone (although not everyone did), and it would be filled with something, but it might not be sweets or treats… it could be something more practical.
+One thing to note: the Schultüte is not opened at school.
+It is opened at home.
+Even in times of War or depression, a child could still get a cone (although not everyone did) with something in it, but it might not be sweets or treats.
+Instead, it could be something more practical.
 And no one else would have to know what was inside.
 And that was the important part.

-And naturally, today, like on Christmas and Easter, some parents go crazy filling the school cones with all sorts of toys and game… as well as sweets and school supplies.
-Other parents keep it more simple.
+And naturally, today, like on Christmas and Easter, some parents go crazy filling the school cones with all sorts of toys and games, as well as sweets and school supplies.
+Other parents keep it simple.
 It’s up to the parent to decide what they feel is right.
 It’s probably best that these things stay at home.
-(Can you also imagine the distraction in the classroom if all those goodies suddenly appear!)
+Can you also imagine the distraction in the classroom if all those goodies suddenly appeared!

 I see the Schultüte is a lovely tradition.
 Marking the time when a child leaves Kindergarten and moves on to Real School makes a wonderful memory.
 This rite of passage shows the child they are growing up!
 It doesn’t have to be extravagant!
-A few candies, and some essential school supplies great way to celebrate!
+A few candies and some essential school supplies are a great way to celebrate!

 Do you want to incorporate the German Schultüte into your family tradition?
 You can find the cones below.